 Over a century later the Welsh poets were still calling for revenge on those responsible for the “unique treachery” and to exact judgement on the men of the north.
-Another future king – Henry Tudor, at the time a ten year old ward of the Pembroke, may also have been at the battle but managed to escape to eventually become King Henry VII.
+Another future king – Henry Tudor, at the time a twelve year old ward of Pembroke, may also have been at the battle but managed to escape to eventually become King Henry VII.

 NB The Battlefield Trust signboard near the battle site states the erroneous date of 26 July for the battle.
 Work by the Society using a full range of source, including the writings of the Welsh poets and English administrative records, has determined that the date quoted in the most common English chronicles is incorrect and that the battle took place two days earlier.